50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

-The::before and::after pseudo-elements in CSS3 create virtual elements that are inserted before and after an element’s content, respectively.
-They can be used to add decorative elements, icons, or generated content to an element without modifying the HTML markup.
+The ::before and ::after pseudo-elements in CSS3 create virtual elements that are inserted before and after an element’s content, respectively.
+Without changing the HTML syntax, they can be used to add generated content, ornamental elements, or icons to an element.
+This technique allows for enhanced styling and visual effects while keeping the HTML clean and focused on structure.

 56. Explain the concept of CSS specificity and how it affects style precedence.